11ume/kable/README.md

 <br>

-> Fist create a package.json
+> First create a new package.json

 ```json
 {